 What they do

-A supply and distribution manager is responsible for organising and coordinating the storage and supply of products from warehouses or businesses.
+Supply and distribution managers are responsible for the organisation and coordination of the supply, storage and distribution of goods produced by an organisation.
 Their role involves communicating between departments, customers and suppliers, and recording the purchase, storage and distribution of goods, handling invoices and budgeting.

 The supply and distribution manager may also be in charge of hiring, training, supervising and managing the warehouse workers.